 Does your haberdasher plant a tree for every order placed?
 Perhaps they donate a portion of proceeds to environmental charities?
 What about carbon offsetting the delivery of your order?
 These are great initiatives, though it’s worth finding out how they go about doing these things.

 It sounds like a great idea to plant trees for every order placed, but in some circumstances it’s just not possible.
 I’d love to be able to run some kind of scheme like this, but I just can’t afford to, at least I can’t right now.
 Depending on the organisation planting the trees on the business’ behalf, it could cost anywhere between £10 and £20 per tree – because growing and planting the trees involves people power and that’s not cheap (let alone any of the other costs involved).
 Does the business even know or state where the trees are being planted?
-It’s great to support the forestry efforts of other countries, but we live in one of the most nature depleted countries in the world with an abysmally low percentage of forestry, so (to me at least) it makes more sense to support reforestation here in the UK.
+It’s great to support the forestry efforts of other countries, but we live in one of the most nature depleted countries in the world with an abysmally low percentage of forestry, so it would be great to support reforestation here in the UK.
 Especially given we’ve missed almost every nature recovery target set in the past ten years.